stanimirovv/dependency-tracker/README.md

+TODO: add TRACK_ONLY to allow to track only specific packages.
 # Dependency tracker

-A light weight, configurable, and zero dependency script that counts how many versions behind the project is from its dependencies.
+A light weight, configurable script that counts how many versions behind the project is from its dependencies.

 This is not a replacement for `npm outdated`
 It offers similar functionality from a different angle.
 The goal is to be able to use this script as a validator for CI/CD pipelines.